SolidBench/sparql-query-parameter-instantiator.js/README.md

 Used by [SolidSessionBench.js](https://github.com/RubenEschauzier/SolidBench.js/tree/feature/user-based-query-sequences) to generate realistic sequences of SPARQL queries per user.
 Unlike the standard instantiator, this generates ordered sequences where consecutive queries within a session share variable bindings derived from the previous query's results.
-Sequences can also include query refinements — additions, removals, or substitutions of query patterns that simulate a user iteratively exploring data.
+Sequences can also include query refinements: additions, removals, or substitutions of query patterns that simulate a user iteratively exploring data.

 ### Logical sessions